Jrwolf99/MySecondBrain/main/programming language.md

-Programs can also be structured into what is called [[Design Patterns]].
+Programs can also be structured into what is called [[Design Pattern]].